WordPress/plugin-check/docs/technical-overview.md

 Preparations are used to prepare the test environment ahead of running a runtime check to ensure that they run correctly.

-Preparations can include any logic from activating specific themes or plugins, or creating test content to perform checks against.
+Preparations can include any logic from adding filters, or creating test content to perform checks against.

-Preparations can be created as part of the check where the logic contained within the Checks `prepare()` method.
-Alternatively, preparations can also be created as individual classes so that they may be reusued within other checks.

-All preparations return a clean up function which is called after the check run is complete to reverse the changes made by the preparation.
+Every preparation contains a `prepare()` method, which returns a cleanup function that is called to revert the changes made by that method.
+Preparations can be implemented as their individual classes or alternatively as part of a specific check.

 ## The Test Environment

-When running a Runtime Check the Plugin Checker creates a Runtime Environment in which to perform checks against.
-This environment is separate from the production environment in order to prevent making changes to the existing site.
+In the context of runtime checks, the Plugin Checker ensures that the checks are performed in a controlled environment separate from the production site.
+This approach prevents any unintended changes to the actual WordPress site.

-The environment is also configured with a minimal setup by using a basic theme and only activating the test plugin.
-This is to ensure checks only raise errors and warnings for the plugin being tested.

-## Creating custom checks

-Custom checks can be created to perform specific tests as part of the Plugin Checker process.
-Custom checks can be contributed to the main repository or created outside of the main repo and added via the `wp_plugin_check_checks` filter.
+To achieve this, the Plugin Checker employs the following practices:

+Separate Database Tables: During runtime checks, a distinct set of database tables is utilized.
+This isolation ensures that the checks do not interfere with the data of the production site.

+Restricted Plugin Activation: Only the plugin being tested is activated in the runtime environment.
+By keeping other plugins deactivated, the checks focus solely on the plugin under examination.

+It's important to note that while these measures aim to minimize the impact on the WordPress site, it is strongly advised not to perform runtime checks using the Plugin Checker on a production site.
+Despite the precautions taken, there is still a possibility of unintended consequences or conflicts.